QubitPi/leadership-blogs/src/content/posts/java/index.md

 :::tip[[JDK 9 Release Notes](https://www.oracle.com/java/technologies/javase/9-relnotes.html#JDK-8155760)]

-_Serialization Filtering introduces a new mechanism which allows incoming streams of object-serialization data to be filtered in order to improve both security and robustness.
+"_Serialization Filtering introduces a new mechanism which allows incoming streams of object-serialization data to be filtered in order to improve both security and robustness.
 Every ObjectInputStream applies a filter, if configured, to the stream contents during deserialization.
 Filters are set using either a system property or a configured security property.
 The value of the "jdk.serialFilter" patterns are described in [JEP 290 Serialization Filtering](http://openjdk.java.net/jeps/290) and in `<JRE>/lib/security/java.security`.
-Filter actions are logged to the 'java.io.serialization' logger, if enabled.
+Filter actions are logged to the 'java.io.serialization' logger, if enabled_".

 :::